objektwerks/spark.area.of.interest/README.md

 Spark Area of Interest
 ----------------------
->App that identifies hits within an area of interest.
+>App that identifies hits within areas of interest.

 Source
 ------